Solectria Sunrise vs. Sunrise EV2 Comparison

 - The EV2 body has been simplified to allow production in lower volumes with simpler molds.
 Among the many improvements:

-- converted to a hatchback, for improved trunk space and utility
+- Converted to a hatchback, for improved trunk space and utility

-- glass in all windows, for durability
+- Glass in all windows, for durability

-- greatly improved ventilation, for all-weather use
+- Improved ventilation, for all-weather use

-- larger wheel openings for bigger tires
+- Larger wheel openings for bigger tires

-- increased headroom
+- Increased headroom

-- minimization of hard to mold pockets for door hinges, headlight and taillight buckets, etc.
+- Minimization of hard-to-mold pockets for door hinges, headlight

-- separate replaceable bumpers
+- Separate replaceable bumpers

 Battery Box:

-- The original was 108"L x 14.5"W x 11"H. It ran from just behind the front wheels to just behind the rear wheels.
+front wheels to just behind the rear wheels.
 This made access difficult, and limited battery size choices.

 Brakes:

 - The EV2 braking system comes from the donor car.
-Depending on the year and options chosen, it will be power assisted front disks, rear disks or drums, and with or without ABS.
+Depending on the year and options chosen, it can be power assisted front disks, rear disks or drums, and with or without ABS.
 The vacuum pump doubles as an air compressor for adjusting air bag ride height and emergency tire inflating.
 Regenerative braking is not planned for the prototype (Minnesota is pretty flat), but is provided for if desired.

 Motor: